-You must watch the videos AND answer the embedded questions by the designated due date - these come BEFORE the class meeting where we will work on these concepts.
+You must watch the videos AND answer the embedded questions by the designated due date.
 Even though you may answer the questions incorrectly along the way (you are just learning!) you MUST answer the final question at the end of the video AND click "submit" to earn credit.
 This is the only way Canvas will record your work.